 Your business should also be well lit at night.
 Lights and cameras that cover your property will discourage arsonists and other criminals.
 Your business should also be burglar-proof to prevent an arsonist from entering to set a fire.
-To be safe you should install a burglar and fire alarm system.
+To be safe, you should install a burglar and fire alarm system.
 You should also install smoke detectors and have a fire extinguisher on hand.
-These are essential to fire safety.
+These are essential for fire safety.

 You should have a fire safety plan for your home and business, and you should hold drills at least four times a year.
 Contact your local fire department and they will assist you with your plan and drills, and they’ll help you train your employees on arson prevention and fire safety